lehner-lab/src_allostery/README.md

-Welcome to the GitHub repository for the following publication: The allosteric landscape of the Src kinase (Beltran A & Lehner B, 2023)
+Welcome to the GitHub repository for the following publication: The allosteric landscape of the Src kinase (Beltran A et al, 2023)

 Here you'll find source code for computational analyses and to reproduce the figures in the paper.